keldefrawy/keldefrawy.github.io/_rd_articles/startup-not-laboratory.md

 A startup is therefore not a smaller Bell Labs.
 It is an institution optimized to make one selected technical and market thesis survive.

+## Three clocks, not one runway

+“Startups are short-term” is too crude.
+At least three clocks interact.

+The **company clock** is cash, customer evidence, hiring, product reliability, and the next financing or sustainable revenue point.
+The **fund clock** is the investor's portfolio life, reserves, ownership, follow-on strategy, and eventual liquidity obligations to limited partners.
+The **research clock** is the time required for a scientific or technical uncertainty to become legible.

+The clocks can align.
+A deep technical result may be the only route to a large market, patient investors may finance it, and milestone evidence may arrive before cash is exhausted.
+They can also conflict.
+A scientifically decisive experiment may produce no customer evidence; a product integration may create revenue while teaching little about the foundational claim; a strategically valuable research option may mature after the fund's relevant horizon.

+The effective horizon is not the longest clock.
+It is the shortest indispensable one.
+Twenty-year scientific ambition does not create a twenty-year institution if the company must demonstrate a financeable market in eighteen months.
+Conversely, a short runway does not imply shallow work if the next experiment produces hard evidence and unlocks a durable capital path.

+This yields a more exact criticism of venture-scale exits.
+The problem is not that liquidity exists.
+It is that a broad public research portfolio cannot rely on a small number of company-level liquidity events as its replenishment mechanism.
+The winning company captures one selected path; abandoned adjacent options and shared infrastructure disappear from its objective even when their social value remains high.

 ## The missing middle is the product

 The distance from a paper or patent to a supported product contains work that research accounting routinely hides: